rharshit82/7Blog/README.md

 ```

 ## Build
-Run react build script to let react create production build that you can deploy
+Run react build script to let react create production build that you can deploy.

 ```
 cd client